wilas/vbkick/README.md

 I decide write something light, what do one thing well, a tool that I can rely on.

-There is one job to do: talk to Virtualbox and build a new Guest and/or Vagrant base box for me - nothing more.
+There is one job to do: talk to Virtualbox and build a new Guest and/or Vagrant base box - nothing more.

 Task is mostly about run VBoxManage command in proper order with proper options - bash is perfect for that kind of job - no wrappers (python subprocess.Popen, ruby IO.popen/Kernel.exec, etc.) are needed.